 Public Health Scotland (PHS) are using information from a range of sources to improve our understanding of how COVID-19 is affecting people in educational settings, including children and young people, as well as the education workforce.
-Details of the programmes which contribute to this are provided here.

 Public Health Scotland weekly statistical report

 The PHS weekly statistical report provides information on the occurrence of cases by educational age group (2 to 4, 5 to 11 and 12 to 17 year olds), including a dashboard presentation of these data.
 It also describes cases reporting an occupation in the education and childcare sector.
 The dashboard includes information on hospitalisations by age group.

 Assessment of the proportion of child contacts in a school setting who subsequently test positive for COVID-19

 This report will provide findings of analysis of cases of COVID-19 among primary school pupils.
 It will report an assessment of the proportion of school-based exposures to a pupil index case that result in secondary cases of COVID-19 among pupil contacts.